CODE OF ETHICS

 Final Provisions

-All disputes which are not regulated by these Regulationsshall be settled by the Scientific Council of the Publishing House of the Institute of Legal Sciences of the Polish Academy of Sciences.
+All disputes which are not regulated by these Regulationsshall be settled by the Scientific Council of the Publishing House of the Institute of Law Studies of the Polish Academy of Sciences.